Porn Addiction Questions

 For a lot of men, combining a filter with accountability software is better than a filter alone.
 This software tracks every site that is visited.
 It doesn’t block sites- it just leaves a trail.
 The guy should not have the password to override this software.

-Porn Addiction Help For Parents
+Porn Addiction Help

 Being vigilant about the media that you allow into your home makes a big difference.
 This includes soft porn that is found in most movies and magazines.
 Too many women are introducing their sons to soft porn without realizing what they are doing.